 I use a pressure canner for all of my canning (we live at altitude and everything has to be pressure canned for safety).
 However, most people can safely use the water bath method.
 You’ll find the directions for both pressure canning and the water bath method below.

 - Fill a small saucepan with water and add jar lids and rings.
 Place on the stovetop over low to medium heat and bring water to 180 degrees.
-A candy or meat thermometer works great for this
+A candy or meat thermometer works great.

 - Rinse and drain thoroughly, making sure to get as much water out as you can.